 The College offers several internal grants for faculty to assist in their continuing development as teachers and scholars.
 This section describes each of these competitive grant programs and the processes for application and review.

-Generally, peer review is the process used to select proposals for recommendation to the Provost and Vice President for Academic Affairs.
+Generally, peer review is the process used to select proposals for recommendation to the Provost & VPEA.
 Review is performed by a panel of faculty from the various schools of the College.
-Grants that are awarded on a "rolling basis" are reviewed by the Office of the Provost and Vice President for Academic Affairs for timely funding (e.g., Small Grants).
+Grants that are awarded on a "rolling basis" are reviewed by the Office of the Provost & VPEA for timely funding.